 Other countries call him “magic mouse” instead of Perez.

-Most probably it’s safe to say, it doesn’t really matter to the kids what that magic figure is called…as long as the exchange for the tooth to money or a gift takes place!
+Most probably it’s safe to say, it doesn’t really matter to the kids what that magic figure is called…as long as the exchange for the tooth for money or a gift takes place!